• Skip to primary navigation

 The Appalachian Trail: Things to Do and How to Prepare for the Trip

 However, you don’t have to drive the entire Appalachian trail to get the most out of the experience.
-You can choose to drive the upper half, the lower half, or you can even limit your family trip to just one state because there’s a lot to see and do on just about every part of the trail!
+You can choose to drive the upper half, or the lower half, or you can even limit your family trip to just one state because there’s a lot to see and do on just about every part of the trail!

 Interesting Sights to See